 - Roll buttered marshmallow in cinnamon sugar mixture.

 - Place marshmallow on narrow tip of crescent dough and roll toward the large end.

 - Pinch dough together firmly at edges and any thin spots.

 - Bake 10-15 minutes until golden brown.

+Welcome to A Pinch of Joy.
 I’m so glad you stopped by today!
-Be sure to follow A Pinch of Joy so you don’t miss a thing!
+Take some time to look around.
+Follow A Pinch of Joy using the icons on the teal bar at the top of the page so you don’t miss a thing!
 I’d love to have your company on this venture!!
-Follow: Facebook / RSS feed / bloglovin’ / twitter and pinterest.
-Share: please click one of the buttons below!
+Share: if you found this helpful or inspiring please click one of the sharing buttons below!
 Your support of A Pinch of Joy is appreciated!